syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/TextMarkup-Annotations.md

 ### TextMarkupAnnotationChanged Event

-The `TextMarkupAnnotationChanged` event occurs when the `AAction` performed in text markup annotation.
+The `TextMarkupAnnotationChanged` event occurs when the `Action` performed in text markup annotation.
 It provides the common information, `Type` and annotation properties which are available in `Settings` through the `TextMarkupAnnotationChangedEventArgs`.
 The user can modify the annotation properties through ‘Settings`.

 The following code shows how to write the TextMarkupAnnotationChanged event in PdfViewerControl